gmorae/prisma2/README.md

 The fastest way to get started with Prisma is by following the [**Quickstart (5 min)**](https://www.prisma.io/docs/getting-started/quickstart).

 The Quickstart is based on a preconfigured SQLite database.
-You can also get started with your own database (PostgreSQL and MySQL) by following one of these guides:
+You can also get started with your own database (PostgreSQL and MySQL).